Crisarchero/rock_paper_scissors/README.md

 ## Development
 I created this game with HTML/CSS, JS and GSAP in about 8 hours.

+## Contributions
+This project is just for me to practice.
+No contributions, please!

 ## Acknowledgments
 All the sound effects are from pixabay.com and don’t belong to me but are free to use.